-Marton Mere, once part of the council’s rubbish tip is now a biodiversity hot spot.
+Marton Mere local nature reserve is a tranquil refuge on the edge of Blackpool.
+Once the council’s rubbish tip is now a biodiversity hot spot.

 During April to September you can access the site by parking on East Park Drive or Lawson Road and enjoy a scenic walk.

 Follow the way marked footpaths to the reserve entrance.

 Visit Marton Mere's Facebook page to find out what's happening.